Information- and Coding-Theoretic Analysis of the RLWE Channel: Introduction

 The security of most currently deployed asymmetric encryption schemes as well as digital signatures is based on the hardness of integer factorization or the discrete logarithm problem.
 In 1999, Shor developed quantum algorithms that are able to solve both of these problems in polynomial time with respect to the size of the integer to factorize or the size of the group over which the discrete logarithm problem is defined~\cite{shor1999polynomial}.
 Quantum computers with a sufficient amount of qubits to actually break schemes like RSA do not exist yet.
 However, driven by companies like Google and IBM significant progress has been made recently.
 Hence, it is essential to develop \emph{post-quantum} (PQ)-secure cryptographic schemes due to the requirement of long-term security for devices that are hard to update (e.g., satellites).
 Furthermore, investigation of cryptographic schemes and the development of hardware and software implementations is a challenging task which requires time and effort of the cryptographic community.

 The security of several encryption and signature schemes that are considered in the NIST-PQC standardization process \cite{NIST_PQC} is based on the hardness of certain problems on lattices.
-We refer to this family of primitives as lattice-based schemes.
-Several of these schemes are based on the \emph{Learning with Errors} (LWE) problem which was shown to be reducible to the decisional version of the \emph{Shortest Vector Problem} and the \emph{Shortest Independent Vectors Problem} (SIVP) on lattices~\cite{regev2009lattices}.
+We refer to this family of primitives as \emph{lattice-based schemes}.
+Several of these schemes are based on the \emph{Learning with Errors} (LWE) problem which was shown to be reducible to the decisional version of the \emph{Shortest Vector Problem} (SVP) and the \emph{Shortest Independent Vectors Problem} (SIVP) on lattices~\cite{regev2009lattices}.
 The security of the schemes examined in this work are based on the closely related \emph{Ring Learning with Errors} (RLWE) and the \emph{Module Learning with Errors} (MLWE) problems.
 The former can be reduced to the (approximate) SIVP problem in a subclass of lattices, so-called ideal lattices \cite{lyubashevsky2013ideal} and the latter one to (approximate) SIVP problem on module lattices.
 Cryptographic schemes based on these problems result in a smaller key size compared to those based on the LWE problem.
 Computations in RLWE/MLWE-based schemes can be implemented very efficiently (e.g., by using the \emph{number theoretic transform} (NTT) for the polynomial multiplications).

 In~\cite{lee2019modification} it was suggested to view the LWE-based cryptographic scheme Frodo~\cite{bos2016frodo} as a digital communication system.
 Exchanging messages between two parties in a secure manner using RLWE/MLWE-based algorithms can also be considered as data transmission over a noisy channel, in the following referred to as the \emph{RLWE/MLWE channel}.
 Consequently, we can find the channel capacity of this cryptographic channel by using Shannon's noisy channel capacity theorem presented in \cite{shannon1948mathematical}.
 To our knowledge, this paper is the first that analyzes the capacity and other information-theoretic properties of the {RLWE/MLWE channel}.
+In \cite{rajagopalan2018wiretap} polar coded LWE-based symmetric key encryption schemes as well as wiretap coded LWE-based encryption have been investigated, while in this work we analyze LWE/RLWE/MLWE-based public key encryption schemes.